 But, your clients don’t want the details of the services you offer.
 They’re more interested in how your IT services impact their business.
 To achieve your MSP sales goals, take action to differentiate your IT service offering from your competition in the following two steps:

-Step 1: Add network administration to your repertoire of IT services.
-There are so many reasons to have a dedicated Network Administrator on staff, but chief among them is the ability to be proactive.
-The Network Administrator adds value to the services you offer through standardization and optimization of your client’s IT systems.
+Step 1: Add network administration (vCIO) to your repertoire of IT services.
+There are so many reasons to have a dedicated vCIO on staff, but chief among them is the ability to be proactive.
+The vCIO adds value to the services you offer through standardization and optimization of your client’s IT systems.

 Step 2: Start talking about your MSP Super Power.
 This is the unique value you bring to the table.
 It’s how your processes work together to improve each client’s business operations.
 What does your company do better than all the others?
 Show how your processes are the solution to your clients problems.